mbari-org/aidata/README.md

 export PYTHONPATH=$PWD
 ```

-A docker version is also available at mbari:aidata, but that is a WIP.
+A docker version is also available at mbari/aidata, but that is a WIP.

 ## Commands